Giants Hold NL West Lead, Top Rockies; Belt's Hand Injured

 Camilo Doval (5-1) pitched the eighth inning for the win.

-San Francisco starter Kevin Gausman struck out 11 in six innings but was left with a no-decision when Colorado tied it in the seventh.READ MORE: Proposed Campground Expansion At Auburn State Recreation Area Draws Concern Over Wildfire Risk
+San Francisco starter Kevin Gausman struck out 11 in six innings but was left with a no-decision when Colorado tied it in the seventh.READ MORE: As California's Eviction Ban Ends, Some Protections Remain

 Gausman retired 13 straight after Garrett Hampson’s single to lead off the first inning.
 C.J.
 Cron ended the streak with his 28th homer with one out in the fifth that cut San Francisco’s lead to 2-1.